Will I Still See the Grain on Painted Cabinets?

 [Related: See our complete cabinet painting process here, including video]

-The vast majority of homeowners say Yes!
-The flat areas of their cabinets (the doors and drawer fronts, plus the cabinet bases) are fully filled and end up paper-smooth by the time we’re done with them.
+The vast majority of the time you won’t see any grain left at all.
+The flat areas of the cabinets (the doors and drawer fronts, plus the cabinet bases) are fully filled and end up paper-smooth by the time we’re done with them.
 This is more than enough to make your cabinets look amazing and totally transform your kitchen.
-For most of our clients, any minuscule grain that it still visible as a slight waviness, especially on those curved areas or edges, just isn’t an issue.
-But if you want ALL the grain removed, we can still do that!
+Any minuscule grain that is still visible as a slight waviness on those curved areas or edges just isn’t an issue.
+But if you want ALL the grain removed, it can be done.
 It would just add to the cost of your project, to account for the extra time and labor required to hand-fill every last bit of grain.

 Here’s an example, using one of our very own painted cabinet door samples.
 Like all our samples, this door is made of red oak, which is very porous and grainy, and was a commonly-used cabinet material for homes build during the past few decades.

-The wood was very grainy but now the flat painted areas, where we’ve applied two coats of our grain-filling primer and then sprayed the lacquer color, are silky-smooth to the touch.
+The wood was very grainy but now it’s silky-smooth to the touch.

 Pale pink painted cabinet door, minimal grain visible, BM 1366 Rose Mist

-Now in both of these photos, if you zoom in, you can see tiny indentations either on the very edge of the door, or around the edge of the inset panel, where the grain wasn’t filled in 100%.
-This sample door is only 8 inches square, and you have to zoom in quite a bit and pay close attention to see the indentations, but they’re there.
-That’s what we mean by our process achieving a gorgeous result, with 95% of the grain filled in (closer to 99%, on this sample).
-Seen overall in a complete kitchen, the result would be beautiful, with any small areas of underlying grain barely noticeable unless someone was “looking”.
-We offer the option to manually fill in every last bit of grain or tiny indentation, but out of over a thousand projects we’ve done, I can count on one hand the number of times a homeowner has opted for the “Full Grain Elimination” option!
+If you zoom in, you can see tiny indentations either on the very edge of the door, or around the edge of the inset panel, where the grain wasn’t filled in 100%.
+This sample door is only 8 inches square, and you do have to zoom in quite a bit and pay close attention to see the indentations.
+That’s what we mean by our process achieving a gorgeous result, with 95% of the grain filled in (closer to 99%, really).
+Seen overall in a complete kitchen, the result would be beautiful, with any small areas of underlying grain on the rounded door edges barely noticeable unless someone was intentionally looking for grain up close.

-We can deal with those too, but they come with greater challenges.
+We can deal with knotty alder cabinets, but they come with greater challenges.
+Filling the actual grain on painted cabinets that are made of knotty alder isn’t a challenge, but those knots and fissures need extra care.
 Because of the depth of these knots, addressing them requires many filler applications before they’re finally filled to satisfaction.
 In some cases three or four manual applications of wood filler are needed, along with dry times in between each application.
 Again, all this adds to the cost of your project.
 The good news is that it’s much cheaper than replacing your cabinets would be!

 Grey painted cabinet door, BM 1611 Graytint, on heavy grain red oak

-Hopefully this gives you a good sense of what to expect when you get your grainy cabinets painted!
+Hopefully this gives you a good sense of what to expect when you get your grainy cabinets painted.
 In our experience, the grain on painted cabinets is a non-issue, because it’s almost entirely eliminated and all anyone will see is the lovely, smooth new finish on your updated kitchen cabinets.
+The transformation is worth it!

 Recent Posts: